codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 {% endraw %}
 {% endhighlight %}

-The order of events is the following.
+The order of events in the example above is the following.

 1. The `on_elected` segment executes first (authentication)
-1. The step itself executes (the security scan)1
+1. The step itself executes (the security scan)
 1. The `on_fail` segment executes (only if the step throws an error code)
 1. The `on_finish` segment always executes at the end

 ## Controlling errors inside pipeline/step hooks

 By default if a step fails within a pipeline, the whole pipeline will stop and be marked as failed.
 This is also true for `on_elected` segments as well.
-If they fail then the whole pipeline will fail (regardless of the position of the segment in a pipeline or step).
+If they fail, then the whole pipeline will fail (regardless of the position of the segment in a pipeline or step).

 For example the following pipeline will fail right away, because the pipeline hook fails at the beginning.